ebaauw/homebridge-zp/README.md

 - Real-time monitoring from HomeKit of play/pause state, volume, mute, current track, and coordinator per Sonos Group; and, optionally, of volume, mute, bass, treble, loudness per Sonos zone.
 Like the Sonos app, homebridge-zp subscribes to ZonePlayer events to receive notifications.

 ### Prerequisites
-Note that homebridge-zp does _not_ work on homebridge v0.4.39, see [Issue 34](https://github.com/ebaauw/homebridge-zp/issues/34).

 You need a server to run homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberri Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
 See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for details.
 I use a Mac mini server, and, occasionally, a Raspberri Pi 3 model B.

 To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or Apple TV (4th generation or later).
 I recommend to use the latest released versions of iOS, watchOS, and tvOS.